 I've been waiting for the right wind conditions to start my wing foiling season in San Francisco, and finally got the opportunity today.
-The iwindsurf.com forecast initially had very favorable winds (as reported on Friday), but showed less favorable SW winds on Saturday morning.
+The iwindsurf.com forecast initially had very favorable winds (as reported on Friday), but showed less favorable SW winds on Saturday morning (NW winds are best).

 After sitting down outside (on barstools), we ordered the following items:

-- Inna: 3 pieces of chicken, 2 eggs over easy, coffee
+- Inna: 3 pieces of fried chicken, 2 eggs over easy, coffee

 The chicken was amazing, and the waffle was also fantastic.
 Inna generously gave me an extra piece of chicken, as I was extra hungry.